IsiahJordan/academic-career-path-assessment/README.md

 # academic-career-path-assessment
-A Javascript, python project for highschool aplitude examination on determining academic career path
+A Javascript, python project for highschool aptitude examination on determining academic career path